babashka/babashka/doc/repl.md

   - (Neo)Vim: [vim-iced](https://github.com/liquidz/vim-iced), [conjure](https://github.com/Olical/conjure), [fireplace](https://github.com/tpope/vim-fireplace)

-The babashka nREPL server does not write an `.nrepl-port` file at startup, but you can easily write a script that launches the server and write the file
+The babashka nREPL server does not write an `.nrepl-port` file at startup, but you can easily write a script that launches the server and writes the file:
-yourself:

  ``` clojure
  #!/usr/bin/env bb